-It was hosted by celebrities and it allowed the viewers to test their intelligence and get their scores while they watched the show as it aired live on the television.
-It was completely unique in its content and provided the opportunity for the first time to the entire continent at the same time to test their IQ in one night.
+Celebrities hosted it, and it allowed the viewers to test their intelligence and get their scores while they watched the show as it aired live on the television.
+It was utterly unique in its content and provided the opportunity for the first time to the entire continent at the same time to test their IQ in one night.

-Originally shows like the National IQ Test first aired in countries like Holland, France, Germany and United Kingdom and the channel Nine Network had gotten rights for it. to develop a similar program, professor Con Stough was contacted for which he held reservations.
-In particular, he had been asked to develop an intelligence test with multiple choice that could be administered on television and internet at the same time.
+The shows regarding the National IQ Test first aired in countries like Holland, France, Germany and United Kingdom and the Channel Nine Network had gotten rights for it.
+To develop a similar program, professor Con Stough was contacted for which he held reservations.
+In particular, he had been asked to create an intelligence test with multiple choice that could be administered on television and internet at the same time.

 After a lot of considerations and imposing a lot of conditions, he finally agreed but still stated that these test results would not be held accountable in the future and that they were limited in providing the real picture of the individual’s IQ.
-Furthermore he stressed that there are many other factors that play an important role in the everyday life of the individual; for example, creativity, emotions and motivations.
+Furthermore, he stressed that many other factors play an essential role in everyday life of the individual; for example, creativity, emotions, and motivations.

 The show of National IQ Test used to be a 3-hour program.
-There used to be seven groups of participants who took part in this mental challenge and they were joined by famous hosts, Catriona Rowntree and Eddie McGuire.
-The seven groups were,
+There used to be seven groups of participants who took part in this mental challenge and they were joined by great hosts, Catriona Rowntree and Eddie McGuire.
+The seven categories were:

 4. Identical Twins